How to Use VLOOKUP With IF Statement in Sheets

 VLOOKUP Combination for Error Handling

-Combining VLOOKUP with error-handling functions like IFERROR or ISNA in Google Sheets helps manage cases where lookup values are not found.
+Combining VLOOKUP function with error-handling functions like IFERROR or ISNA in Google Sheets helps manage cases where lookup values are not found.
 This technique allows you to return custom messages to default values, or perform alternative calculations instead of displaying standard error messages.

 When we try to find data that doesn’t exist in the table, like a specific food item, Google Sheets shows an error message known as #N/A (not available).